 - Explore the caves around Hpa-an and the ‘end of the world’ beaches of Dawei

-- Take a voyage down river from Bhamo to Katha and Mandalay
+- Take a voyage down river from Bhamo to Katha and on to Mandalay

 3) Myanmar – Temples, Temples Everywhere